Exponential Tail Estimates for Multitype Poisson Branching Processes and Application to Hawkes Processes: Exponential estimates for Poisson BGW trees and application to Hawkes processes

 \item If there exists $u\succ 0$ such that $\vert \L(u) \vert_{\infty}<\infty $ then we have $\spr(\H)<1$. \end{enumerate} \end{lemma}

-Equality \eqref{lemma3.5eq1} is well-known and not specific to the Poissonian framework.
-We give its the proof only for completeness.
-Lower bound \eqref{lemma3.5eq1} on $\L(u)$ is just convexity of the exponential.
-Irreducibility conditions are classical when one is interested in probabilities of extinction, see for example \cite{harris_theory}, and are thus linked to finiteness condition of moments and exponential moments of Poissonian Galton Watson processes.
-For more details we refer the reader to Section \ref{section5}.
+Equality \eqref{lemma3.5eq1} is well-known and not specific to the Poisson framework, $(1)$ and $(2)$ are also well-known, standard textbook results, we nevertheless provide the proofs for completeness.
+Irreducibility conditions are classical when one is interested in extinction probabilities, see for example \cite{harris_theory_1963}, and are thus linked to condition for finiteness of the Laplace transform.